cjekel/tindetheus/GETTING_STARTED.md

 cd tinder
 ```

 2. You need your Facebook auth token.
 There are many discussions on this on the internet to find this.
-You can find your facebook auth token by using a man in the middle (MIM) attack to sniff out the requests.
+You can find your facebook auth token by using a man in the middle (MITM) attack to sniff out the requests.
 You are looking for *access_token=*.
 The MITM attack can be conducted by creating a proxy with SSL certificate.
 If you are still lost, perhaps check out [this](https://gist.github.com/rtt/10403467) or [this](http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html).

 3. Create a `.env` file.
 It is recommended to copy the `.env.example` file.
 Replace `TODO` for the *FACEBOOK_AUTH_TOKEN* variable where YYYY is replaced with your facebook token in order to login using pynder e.g.
 ```